mokshaproject/moksha/docs/main/tg2/docs/main/Wiki20/wiki20.rst

 TurboGears provides a suite of tools for working with projects by adding several commands to the Python command line tool ``paster``.
 A few will be touched upon in this tutorial.
-(Check the `command line reference`_ for a full listing.)
+(Check the :ref:`Command Line Reference <commandline-reference>` for a full listing.)
 The first tool you'll need is ``quickstart``, which initializes a TurboGears project.
 Go to one of your command line windows and run the following command::